 The RZD API has a request scheme that is fairly easy to grasp.
-For each task there is an endpoint that is usually defined by a parameter called layer_id that takes certain parameters (see the specifics of each endpoint below).
-If the request was valid, the API will respond with a
+For each task, there is an endpoint that is usually defined by a parameter called layer_id that takes certain parameters (see the specifics of each endpoint below).
+If the request was valid, the API would respond with a

 json containing a RID.
 The response willJSONk similar to this one:

 Alongside the RID, the Server will also yield back a

 SET-Cookie header that has JSESSIONID Cookie.
 This cookie has to be added to any future requests.
 Unlike the

 RID, the Cookie JSESSIONID Cookie doesn’t change during every request.